 REMINDER: The text you enter will be the exact text in the program booklet, so make sure your registration is accurate.

-The Registration Form has now closed.
-If you need assistance or have an abstract you'd like considered, please email Kloo Hansen at firstname.lastname@example.org, or call 227-2010.
+The Registration Form will open in early January, 2019.
+If you need assistance or questions about an abstract you'd like considered, please email Kloo Hansen at email@example.com, or call 227-2010.

-REMINDER: The text you enter will be the exact text in the program booklet, so make sure your registration is accurate.
-Deadline to submit is February 16, 2018 by midnight.
+IMPORTANT NOTICE: The text you enter in the registration form will be the exact text in the program booklet.
+Please make sure your registration is accurate.

 All abstracts submitted by students will be evaluated using the same assessment rubric document.